RetroDECK/ES-DE/INSTALL.md

 * The switch `--ignore-gamelist` can be used to ignore the gamelist upon start of the application (mostly useful for debugging purposes)

+## Debug mode

+By passing the --debug command line option, ES-DE will increase the logging to include a lot of additional debug output which is useful both for development and in order to pinpoint issues as a user.
+In addition to this extra logging, a few key combinations are enabled when in debug mode.
+These are useful both for working on ES-DE itself as well as for theme developers.

+**Ctrl + g**

+This will render a grid on the user interface, most notably in the menus, showing the layout of all the GUI elements.
+Note that any open screen needs to be closed and reopened again after using the key combination in order for it to have any effect.

+**Ctrl + i**

+This will draw a semi-transparent red frame behind all image elements.

+**Ctrl + t**

+This will draw a semi-transparent blue frame around all text elements.

+**Ctrl + r**

+This will reload either a single gamelist or all gamelists depending on where you're located when entering the key combination (go to the system view to make a complete reload).
+Very useful for theme development as any changes to the theme files will be activated without requiring an application restart.
+Note that the menu needs to be closed for this key combination to have any effect.

 ## Custom event scripts

 There are numerous locations throughout ES-DE where custom scripts will be executed if the option to do so has been enabled in the settings.
 You'll find the option on the Main menu under `Other settings`.
 By default it's deactivated so be sure to enable it to use this feature.